 Every spring the First Flush represents the beginning of a new season of growth in Darjeeling, India.
-The First Flush is the name given to the first leaves that are picked every Spring - these leaves contain the deepest flavour and highest quality of the year.
+The First Flush is the name given to the first leaves that are picked every Spring, known as ‘flushing’ - these leaves contain the deepest flavour and highest quality of the year, renowned in the tea world and is a celebrated event.

 The expertise of the tea connoisseurs at Badamtam Estate, where our Darjeeling is grown, gives them the unique ability to know exactly when the leaves are ready to be picked.
 Equally, they need use only their trained eyes to decipher what is of the highest quality.